matomo-org/developer-documentation/docs/4.x/asset-pipeline.md

 They are stored in the `tmp/assets` subfolder.

-`AssetManager` contains methods to fetch these merged assets (these methods will generate the merged asset if it is not located in the filesystem), and contains methods to remove them (so they will be generated again).
+`AssetManager` contains methods to fetch these merged assets (these methods will generate the merged asset if it does not exist in the filesystem), and contains methods to remove them from the filesystem (so they will be generated again).

 If a plugin is activated or deactivated, the assets are removed.
 The next time they are generated, the updated list of activated plugins will be used.